kuroganegames/EQ-Bench-jp/README.md

 `python eq-bench.py --benchmarks judgemark`

-The creative writing benchmark uses a judge model to assess the test model's output.
-To run creative-writing or judgemark benchmarks, you will also need to set these parameters in your config.cfg:
+The creative-writing and judgemark tasks require the following parameters to be configures in your config.cfg:

 `judge_model_api = `
 `judge_model = `